Will Community Based Governments (CBG) as a last tier Bring Government Closer to the local People and Communities of Nigeria?

 What then is community governance and why is it important that we have it in Nigeria?

-Community governance as an aspect of true fiscal federalism is a system which guarantees the autonomy of communities (villages, towns and cities) in the generation of revenue, provision of fiscal responsibilities, and upward contribution to the central government in taxes, royalties and otherwise.
+Community governance as an aspect of true fiscal federalism is a system which guarantees the autonomy of communities (villages, towns and cities) in the generation of revenue, guarantee of fiscal responsibilities, and upward contribution to the central government in taxes, royalties and otherwise.
 It is a system that allows every single community (villages, towns and cities) in Nigeria to operate as an independent government taking charge of the most basic things that affects the community and it’s local people.
 Issues like basic education, primary health care, security (community police), water, local taxes and other basic issues are solely under the control of the Democratic community based government.
-Under this system, communities will be allowed to design their annual budgets, embark on taxation, explore natural resources in their domain, manage basic social amenities and pay royalties/tax to the state and federal governments (where applicable).
+Under this system, communities will be allowed to design their annual budgets, embark on taxation, explore and directly benefit from resources in their domain, manage basic social amenities and pay royalties/tax to the state and federal governments (where applicable).
 Communities will have the right to hire and fire teachers in its public schools, it will have the power to determine what school fees in public schools should be and of it can afford to provide free education to its people.
-It will have full control of its own security.
-It will have constitutional powers to tax local businesses and use such revenues to run the public services of the community.
+It will have full control of its own security, primary health centers, water, etc. It will have constitutional powers to tax local businesses and use such revenues to run the public services of the community.
 Communities that have the resources should be allowed to generate and distribute electricity within the community and also generate revenue through the process.
 The CBG will be a government owned by a community, funded by a community and managed by the community.
-This is the first catalyst of local development that is missing in Nigeria today.
+This is the first catalyst of local development that is missing in our Nigeria of today.
+There are several government institutions and projects everywhere, but yet, there is no local governance structure to sustain and drive locally driven development projects.
 The idea of having each community have its own government and take charge of its own basic development will bring in local competition amongst communities which will in turn lead to local development.

 The idea of a community based government (CBG) is to ensure that communities are empowered by the constitution to have certain fiscal responsibilities to do certain things for their communities without state and federal government intervention.
 By entrenching such a system, there will be grassroot development and participation in the business of governance at all local levels.
 There become a sense of communal ownership and responsibility towards government efforts and towards that he development of the community.

 The CBG can be funded through a proper taxation system.
 Property tax, petroleum tax, education tax, diaspora contributions, state and federal governments grants, motor park tax, shop tax, and many more taxes should be exclusively left for the CBG to utilize since the CBG will be taking over some of the state government responsibilities.
-With these funds going directly into the CBG account, the CBG should be able to have adequate revenues to meet up with its responsibilities.
-As long as the CBG’s survival is tied to the revenue sources within the community, the leaders of the CBG will be accountable to the people and corruption will be less.
-We all will agree that it is easier to steal a state government fund than to steal a community owned fund.
-The CBG system therefore has its internal mechanism to fight corruption and make it more transparent to the people.
+With these funds going directly into the CBG account, the CBG should be able to have adequate revenues to meet up with its local responsibilities.
+As long as the CBGs survival is tied to the revenue sources within the community, the leaders of the CBG will be accountable to the local people and corruption will be less.
+We all will agree that it is easier to steal a state government fund and get away than to steal a community owned fund and still live in the community.
+The CBG system therefore has its internal mechanism to fight corruption and make it more transparent to the local people.

 If local governments (LGAs) must continue to exist alongside CBGs, then their funding should be from the local communities (CBGs) that constitute the local government and not from free federal allocations from Abuja.
 This is the only way to introduce accountability, commitment and sincerity in the management of local public fund.

 Unfortunately, the concept of CBG cannot happen under the present skewed, flawed, corrupt, unitary ‘feeding bottle’ system that we practice in Nigeria.
-For this (CBG) to happen, we must first restructure Nigeria into True Fiscal Federalism so as to allow communities have an active role in governance at the local level.
+For this (CBG) to happen, we must first restructure Nigeria to reflect True Fiscal Federalism so as to allow communities have an active role in governance at the local levels.
 Communities must be allowed to have fiscal responsibilities such as generating revenues and having annual budgets and meeting the basic local needs of their people.
-Communities must be allowed to own and control the natural resources in their domain and pay taxes to the central government.
-Under a restructured Nigeria, every community must learn to generate and spend its cash based on its internal capacity, and equally even pay tax to the state government.
+Communities must be allowed to own and control a reasonable share of the natural resources in their domain and pay taxes to the central government.
+Under a restructured Nigeria, every community must learn to generate and spend its cash based on its internal capacity, and equally even pay tax to the state governments.
 The state and federal governments will continue to provide its own regulatory responsibilities as may be defined in the new arrangement and constitution.
 This is the basic foundation upon which true fiscal federalism is built around the world; bottom-up approach to governance.
-Government begins from the local level and moves upward to the state and then federal levels.
+Governance begins from the local level and moves upward to the state and then federal levels.
 Unfortunately, in our system of today, we are doing the reverse.

-There become an urgent need to replace allocations with IGRs and stop the monthly ritual of sharing money on a monthly basis at Abuja.
+There becomes an urgent need to replace allocations with IGRs and stop the monthly ritual of sharing money at Abuja.
 Abuja should be funded from contributions of all the federating units and not it funding the federating units as it presently is.
-It is time to discard this ‘feeding bottle’ federalism and replace it with an efficient, productive, competitive and locally driven system.
+It is time to discard this ‘feeding bottle’ unitary system and replace it with an efficient, productive, competitive and locally driven system.

 We believe the concept of CBG will not only help to decentralize economic and political powers to communities but will also help to drag development to the local areas of Nigeria.